jaysylvester/citizen/README.md

             }
         };

-Just like cookies, session variables aren't available during the same request, so use a local instance if you need to access this data right away.
+Like cookies, session variables you've just assigned aren't available during the same request, so use a local instance if you need to access this data right away.